RitoShark/lol-blender/README.md

 ## License

-This project is released under the ...
-License.
+This project is released under the GNU General Public License v3.0 or later.
 See [LICENSE](LICENSE) file for details.

+**Note:** This project is licensed under GPL v3 as required by the copyleft license of the bundled modified lol2gltf.
+See the [LICENSE](LICENSE) file for full license text and third-party component licenses.

 ## Support & Contributing